DillonKyleDev/FlatSpace/README.md

 ## To Play ##

-The version available above is outdated.
-For the full v1.0 release version download the latest Release from the right-hand sidebar in "Releases"
+This repo contains the Engine used to develop this version of FlatSpace, not the actual release build itself.
+For the full v1.0 release version of the game, download the latest Release from the right-hand sidebar in "Releases"

 1. Download the zip file and extract
 2. Open the Runtime folder